MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-creators/authorize-xbox-live-accounts.md

 * An [Xbox Live account](https://support.xbox.com/browse/my-account/manage-account/Create%20account)

 ## Navigate to the Xbox Test Account page
-This is located in the Account Settings section of Dev Center
+This is located in the Account Settings section of Partner Center

 You can arrive at this section in one of two ways

-1. From the Dev Center dashboard click the settings gear ⚙️ which will take you to the account view.
+1. In Partner Center, click the settings gear ⚙️ which will take you to the account view.
 In the left navigation of the account view click the **Xbox test accounts** link
 2. From your Xbox Live Creators configuration page locate the test section and click the link entitled **Authorize Xbox Live accounts for your test environment**